Anderson County SC Detention Center

 New detainees are regularly admitted to the jail, with some being released on bail or placed under pretrial services caseloads.
 Others await their court appearances at the facility, receiving necessary accommodations such as bedding and meals.
 View all arrest records here.

+After processing, inmates are assigned to a housing area based on classification.
+Compliance with jail rules typically results in a lower classification and more privileges, while rule violations or additional charges lead to a higher classification and fewer privileges.
 Inmates serving as trustees within the jail undertake various tasks, including cooking, laundry, and commissary management, often receiving minimal compensation or sentence reduction for their services.

 The jail offers a phone program for outbound calls only, with inmates unable to receive incoming calls.
 Accepting collect calls can be expensive, sometimes exceeding $10 per call.
 Alternatively, setting up an account through a third-party phone company may entail high fees per minute of usage.
-Click here for discounts on inmate calls, especially if the communication with your inmate is frequent.
+You might qualify for discounts on inmate calls, especially if the communication with your inmate is frequent.
 It's important to remember that all phone calls are recorded, and discussing sensitive legal matters over these lines is discouraged.

 Inmate Locator